wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 Available responsibles

-Gets a list of users that can be assigned as the responsible of a WorkPackage in the given project.
+Gets a list of users that can be assigned as the responsible of a work package in the given project.

 ### Example
 ```dart